CenturyLinkCloud/clc-puppet/README.md

 * `clc_server`: Manages a server in CenturyLink Cloud.
 * `clc_group`: Manages a CenturyLink Cloud group.
 * `clc_network`: Manages a CenturyLink Cloud network.
 * `clc_template`: A CenturyLink Cloud template.
-Work only for retrieval using puppet resource CLI.
+Works only for retrieval using a Puppet resource CLI.
 * `clc_dc`: A CenturyLink Cloud datacenter.
-Work only for retrieval using puppet resource CLI.
+Work only for retrieval using a Puppet resource CLI.

 ### Parameters